 Although home aligners provide more convenience by allowing you to complete treatment entirely from home, Invisalign Express has its own convenient attributes.
 We determine our convenience rating by considering not just the treatment timeline, but also startup difficulty and how long it takes to receive your aligners.

-They also trim their aligners to match your gumline, making them slightly less noticeable than ones that use a straight cut.
+They also trim their aligners to match your gum line, making them slightly less noticeable than ones that use a straight cut.

 Invisalign’s attachments can make your aligners stand out more.

 As we mentioned earlier, your dentist may choose to supplement your Invisalign Express treatment using Smartforce attachments.
-Although they are tooth-colored, the attachments can make your aligners more noticeable.
+Although they are tooth-colored, these attachments can make your aligners more noticeable.
 Since at-home aligners can’t use these attachments, they tend to keep a lower profile.